yale-cpsc-213/cli-and-git-starter/README.md

   31b2a19
   dd293e6
   ```
+  Add this file to your git repo and commit your work.

 8. **Git blame people responsible for Hapi**.
 [Hapi](https://hapijs.com/)
   is a JavaScript web framework---it helps you write server-side web